 - Savings strategies

 - Alternative income streams

 Another way of securing your financial future (no matter what your age is now) would be to think about ways of creating a passive income.

 What is passive income?

 A passive income is money you earn multiple times over for setting up something once, with little time or maintenance required to keep it running.
 In other words, you stop trading your time for money.

-Examples of this would be, a rental income from property, royalties from a book or trademark, dividends through a share portfolio, affiliate marketing or online business.
+Examples of this would be, a rental income from property, royalties from a book or trademark, dividends through a share portfolio, affiliate marketing, or an online business.

-The latter two are my personal favourites for a number of reasons
+The latter two are my personal favorites for a number of reasons

 - They cost a fraction of the price to set up and maintain.
 You don’t have the on-going cost of staff, rent, and utilities that are generally associated with a traditional business.